1850

 Rarest die marriage OC-1/ R3

-Rarest proof die marriage OC-P2/ R8
+Rarest proof die marriage OC-P1/ R6

 1850 business strikes are usually well struck, but occasionally show slight softness.
 Star centrals are usually well defined, but some examples will be flat on the upper right stars.
 Most examples are almost fully struck, but may show very slight weakness on the upper edge of the eagle’s left wing.
 High-grade business strikes are almost always slightly to fully prooflike.
 The dies that struck the business strikes were used first to strike a small issue of proofs.
 The small business strike mintage allowed retention of prooflike characteristics throughout the business strike run.
+I’ve noted at least two coins in proof holders that are actually business strikes.
+There are probably more.

 1850 Proofs

 Some literature has also suggested that proofs were coined from the business strike die pair.
-We believe that any such coins would be very early business strikes, still exhibiting the proof surfaces that would have resulted from the obverse die being first used to strike proofs.
+I believe that any such coins would be very early business strikes, still exhibiting the proof surfaces that would have resulted from the obverse die being first used to strike proofs.

-Further support for the conclusion that all 1850 proofs are originals comes from our analysis of the proof restrikes of 1851, 1852, 1854, and 1858.
+Further support for the conclusion that all 1850 proofs are originals comes from my analysis of the proof restrikes of 1851, 1852, 1854, and 1858.
 With one exception (1854 OC-P3) all these restrikes paired the obverse dies with one of three reverses that were first used in later years – Reverse 1856 PA, Reverse 1859 PA, and Reverse 1865 PA.
 None of these reverse dies have been found on proof dollars dated 1850.
 This makes it unlikely that any 1850 proofs were created at the same time as the other restrikes.

 1850 Die Marriages